EduardMaster/Fast-Design/README.md

 # Simple Fast Design
-This is a small CSS framework that I not finished inspired in Bootstrap
+I tried to tinish this small CSS framework inspired in Bootstrap using a little of Javascript